ACOUSTIC TRIANGLE

 (I do all the organising!).
 Gwilym's gorgeous In A Wondrous Place was

-written the day before the recording of the second album, and became a
+written the day before the recording of the second album (Catalyst - ABCD 5015), and became a

 natural choice for the opening track.
 His Suite, from the same album is